TomWarburtonIA/iaaR/README.md

   - Detect noise regions with `detect_noise` (intended for use on chromatographic data to remove peaks, but can also be flipped to isolate peaks)

 - Practical applications
-  - Calculate pressure drops in pneumatic circular lines with `pressure_drop`
+  - Calculate pressure drops in pneumatic cylindrical with `pressure_drop`
   - Calculate tubing lengths and volumes with `tube_length` and `tube_vol`

 ## Installation